Jeanine Dubié

-Jeanine Dubié (born 3 January 1958 in Lourdes, Hautes-Pyrénées) is a politician, member of the National Assembly of France, where she represents the 2nd constituency of the Hautes-Pyrénées.
+Jeanine Dubié (born 3 January 1958 in Lourdes, Hautes-Pyrénées) is a politician, a former member of the National Assembly of France, where she represented the 2nd constituency of the Hautes-Pyrénées from 2012 to 2022.

 Early life and education

 A social worker by profession, Jeanine Dubié worked in the Hospital Center of Lourdes before becoming a member of the Territorial Administration at the General Council of the Hautes-Pyrénées, in the field of assistance to municipalities, territorial policies, local development and the medico-social.